subscaper/imapy/README.rst

 Imapy: Imap for Humans
 ======================

+ # Modification to line 152 - incorporated fix from issue #13.
+ # Inclusion to look for defang'd urls - "_get_defang"

 Imapy is an MIT Licensed IMAP library, written in Python.
 It makes processing emails in your email box easy.